T20X/notes/sockets.md

 TCP sends a RST packet to the peer
 The socket resource are deallocated.
-The socket does not enter TIME-WAIT
+The socket does not enter TIME-WAIT linger 0 ->However, the data transmission can be successful because TCP/IP repeats the send request for a specified period of time

 # Misc